envoyproxy/envoy-mobile/docs/root/development/performance/device_connectivity.rst

 Android
 -------

-We did not observe any issues when switching between background/foreground or between WiFi/cellular.
+We did not observe any issues when switching between background/foreground or between wifi/cellular.
-Network requests resumed and were successful after a brief period of time.

 ~~~~~~~~~~~~~~~~~~~~~~
 Experimentation method